Shadwell v Shadwell: Facts

 I am glad to hear of your intended marriage with Ellen Nicholl, and, as I promised to assist you at starting, I am happy to tell you that I will pay to you 150l yearly during my life time and until your annual income from your profession of a chancery barrister shall amount to 600 guineas, of which your own admission will be the only evidence that I shall receive or require.

 Your ever affectionate uncle, Charles Shadwell.

 Uncle Charles died.
 Shadwell alleged that his Uncle had not paid in full before the death and claimed the outstanding money from his Uncle's estate.
 The estate refused to pay on the ground that Shadwell had given no consideration for the promise to pay the £150.

 Judgment

-The Court of Common Pleas held that there was good consideration for the promise by the nephew marrying, despite the fact that the marriage had already happened when the promise was made.
+The Court of Common Pleas held that there was good consideration for the promise by the nephew marrying, despite the fact that the engagement had already happened when the promise was made.
 There was good consideration in performing a pre-existing contract, if it was with a third party.